 Malignant mesothelioma is a rare cancer caused by inhaling or ingesting asbestos fibers.
 This cancer occurs in the protective lining of the lungs, abdomen, heart, or other organs.
 It often takes mesothelioma 20-50 years to develop after asbestos exposure.
 There are several treatment options for mesothelioma, including chemotherapy, radiation, and surgery.
 Many patients turn to clinical trials that are exploring promising new treatments like immunotherapy.
 Treatment options vary based on a patient’s specific diagnosis.

 Absolutely Free.
 Mailed Today.
 No credit card required.

 Surgery is the most important curative treatment option for mesothelioma patients.
-Surgeons use different techniques for each type of mesothelioma.
+Surgeons use different techniques for each type of malignant mesothelioma.

 Extrapleural Pneumonectomy (EPP)